 By Shannon Mora

-“As a carbon-conscientious company, [we] realizes the heavy toll that returns shipping takes on the environment and we have committed to offering more eco-friendly solutions.
+“As a carbon-conscientious company, [we] realize the heavy toll that returns shipping takes on the environment and we have committed to offering more eco-friendly solutions.
 Our boxes and packing paper are actually made from 100% post-consumer recycled materials….
 You won’t find a company more committed to maintaining and improving on our values and sustainability!”

 As an environmentalist and a carbon accountant, quotes like the one above provoke a question I believe we all need to ask ourselves, “are we doing enough?”.
-The likely answer is unfortunately, no. This is not to discourage emission reduction efforts in our personal lifestyle and/or production method changes.
+The likely answer is, unfortunately, no. This is not to discourage emission reduction efforts in our personal lifestyle and/or production method changes.
 Nor is this answer intended to discredit the differences such conversions can make!
 Quite the opposite.
 These efforts should be celebrated!
 Yet, they must also be viewed through a realistic lens.

-The reality is, carbon low is good.
-Carbon neutral is better.
+The reality is, carbon low is good, carbon neutral is better.
 If we can achieve better within our capacity, why should we compromise?

 Typically, operational emissions, those released through the use of the product, take the spotlight in sustainability conversations.
-However, we also need to consider
+However, we also need to consider the supply chain emissions.

 The general idea here is that every product that is made releases greenhouse gas emissions during the extraction, manufacturing, and disposal process.
-These are referred to as upstream and downstream emissions, which have been largely ignored in consumer decision making and highly underrepresented in retail pricing.
+These are referred to as upstream and downstream emissions, which have been largely ignored in consumer decision making and are highly underrepresented in retail pricing.